gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 operator is the encryption engine of DTLS 1.3, it's configured with the needed keys by the key handler.

-SCTP DTLS chunk directly exploits DTLS 1.3 protection operator by requesting protection and unprotection of a buffer, in particular the protection buffer should never exceed the possible SCTP packet size thus DTLS protection operator needs to be aware of the PMTU (see {{pmtu}}).
+SCTP DTLS chunk directly uses DTLS 1.3 protection operator by requesting protection and unprotection of a buffer, in particular the protection buffer should never exceed the possible SCTP packet size thus DTLS protection operator needs to be aware of the PMTU (see {{pmtu}}).